aashishgahlawat/solidityTutorials/README.md

 ### Target Audience

-Those who are new to the web3 world or have some experience in Ethereum (Solidity) development
+Those who are new to the web3 world or have some experience in Ethereum (Solidity) development, or you just heard about Blockchain and now wants to learn how to build applications on Web3 but doesn't know where to start or even what web3 is.

 ### What to expect

-1. What is web3 and why is everyone talking about it
+1. What is web3 and why is everyone talking about it.
 2. What is Blockchain (Bitcoin / Ethereum and many more)
 3. How can it help your business grow and what are possible use cases for your business.
-4. What is Ethereum
+4. What is Ethereum and how is it different from Bitcoin.
-5. How to build secure applications on Ethereum
+5. How to build secure applications on Ethereum.

 **Note:** It mainly focuses on the coding part and should be seen as quick start and roadmap.

 ### What not to expect

-This is a really fast way to get started with coding on **Ethereum** Blockchain and does not include an in-dept concept visit but rather focus on quantity over quality by covering as many topics as possible.
-Hope you are not expecting an in-depth knowledge of each individual topic (_links will be provided for further reading_)
+This is a fast way to get started with coding on **Ethereum** Blockchain and does not include an in-dept concept visit but rather focus on quantity over quality by covering as many topics as possible (_links will be given for further reading_).

 ### Motive

 **Ethereum** is one of the many other blockchains out there e.g. Solana, Flow, Near etc.
 There tutorials are specific to Ethereum Blockchain (_mainly coding in solidity more than theory_).
-Don't worry if you don't know what all these words mean, by the end of tutorial you will have basic knowledge of all these and should be able to make basic applications on Ethereum Blockchain
+Don't worry if you don't know what all these words mean, by the end of tutorial you will have basic knowledge of all these and should be able to create basic applications on Ethereum Blockchain

 ## Table Of Content: Introduction